openai/openai-cookbook/README.md

 The simplest way to use embeddings for search is as follows:

 * Before the search (precompute):
-  * Split your text corpus into chunks smaller than the token limit (e.g., ~2,000 tokens)
+  * Split your text corpus into chunks smaller than the token limit (e.g., <8,000 tokens)
-  * Embed each chunk using a 'doc' model (e.g., `text-search-curie-doc-001`)
+  * Embed each chunk
   * Store those embeddings in your own database or in a vector search provider like [Pinecone](https://www.pinecone.io) or [Weaviate](https://weaviate.io)
 * At the time of the search (live compute):
-  * Embed the search query using the corresponding 'query' model (e.g. `text-search-curie-query-001`)
+  * Embed the search query
   * Find the closest embeddings in your database
   * Return the top results, ranked by cosine similarity